duartegroup/resources/tutorials/git/README.md

 #### 4. Set Upstream

-In order to `push` to a remote there need to be a `upstream` branch for it to push to.
+In order to `push` to a remote there needs to be an `upstream` branch for it to push to.
 To `set upstream` just means to define a remote branch for a local branch.
 GitKraken should prompt you to make a new upstream branch if one is not aleady present, but you may need to set one manually to prevent pushing to master (usually very bad).